RayLabz/Firestorm/firestorm_flutter/README.md

 - How to use real-time updates with Firestorm.
 - How to use transactions and batch writes for Firestore.
 - How to use advanced features such as offline persistence, queries, and more.
-- How to use Firestorm with custom classes and inheritance.

 ## Feature support